Learn to use DateTimeFormatter

 2.1.
 Syntax

-The DateTimeFormatter class provides mainly one method to format a given date-time instance of any type.
-It formats the dateTimeObject instance using the specified formatted.
+The DateTimeFormatter class provides mainly one method to format a given date-time instance of TemporalAccessor type which is the base interface type for date, time and offset objects.
+It formats the dateTimeObject instance using the specified format.

 DateTimeFormatter FOMATTER = DateTimeFormatter.ofPattern("MM/dd/yyyy 'at' hh:mm a");